marcelleemendess/todolist/README.md

 ## About the App:

-The project is a functional To-do list application with authentication, you can create a account and add, complete or delete your tasks.
+The project is a functional To-do list application with authentication, you can create an account and add, complete or delete your tasks.